runwayml/learn/docs/how-to/chain-models-together.md

 * Create a feedback loop with SPADE-COCO and DeepLab to produce infinite hallucinogenic imagery

-Note that all of Runway's other features are still available when using model chains, such as the ability to work with entire directories of images, exporting data to CSV/JSON, the network interfaces, etc. Have fun!
+Note that all of RunwayML's other features are still available when using model chains, such as the ability to work with entire directories of images, exporting data to CSV/JSON, the network interfaces, etc. Have fun!